Annabell, my firstborn, will turn ten this year.

 I don’t think it ever occurred to her to be angry.

 Love is patient and kind.
-It is not easily angered.
+It keeps no record of wrongs.

 2. Love shows itself when it’s least deserved.